Tasty Recipes for the Home Cook

 • This recipe is an adaptation of Baker Bettie’s Country White Sandwich Bread.

-• *All-purpose flour has less protein content than bread flour, therefore absorbs less liquid than bread flour.
+• *All-purpose flour has less protein content than bread flour and therefore absorbs less liquid than bread flour.
 You might need to use 1 tablespoon more per cup of all-purpose flour than bread flour.
 For example: if you use 6 1/2 cups of bread flour for this recipe, you might need 3 1/4 tablespoons more if using all-purpose flour.

-• ** In addition to the poke test, another indicator that the dough has been properly kneaded is the windowpane test: pull off a golf-ball size chunk of dough.
+• ** In addition to the poke test, another indicator that the dough has been properly kneaded is the windowpane test: pull off a golf ball size chunk of dough.
 Stretch it out as thinly as you can.
-If it stretches paper thin without tearing and allows light to pass through, it is done kneading.
+If it stretches paper-thin without tearing and allows light to pass through, it is done kneading.

 • To fix a dry dough, add a teaspoon of water at a time until it starts to look smooth.

 • ***I recommend using the shaping method demonstrated, but for or a simpler alternative, use the log rolling technique: Pat the dough into an 8-inch wide rectangle.
 Starting at one of the 8-inch sides, tightly roll the dough into a log.
 It’s important to keep your roll tight to create surface tension.
-Pinch the seam tight and place into the loaf pan, seam-side-down.
+Pinch the seam tight and place it into the loaf pan, seam-side-down.

 Keywords:Vegetarian, Baking, Bread, Yeast Bread, Scallion, Garlic, Grilled Cheese, Dough, Proofing